History of Investment company in Timeline

 In 1938, the Securities Exchange Act of 1934 authorized the creation of self-regulatory organizations like FINRA to oversee broker-dealers.

-In 1940, the Investment Advisers Act of 1940 regulated investment advisers to registered funds and other large advisers, establishing requirements for registration, record keeping, and reporting.
+In 1940, the Investment Advisers Act of 1940 regulated investment advisers to registered funds and other large advisers and established requirements for them.